 Emotional support animals can be very helpful for individuals with emotional or mental disabilities.
+An emotional support animal can provide comfort, love, companionship, and many other things to its owner.
 Anxiety, whether it’s generalized anxiety disorder, social anxiety, or another type of anxiety, is a mental illness that affects many people.
-Fortunately, there are several possible treatments for anxiety, including therapy and medication.
+People struggling with any number of mental health conditions may find that they could benefit from emotional support.
+Fortunately, there are several possible treatments prescribed by mental health professionals for anxiety, including therapy and medication.

 However, another fantastic resource for people with anxiety is an emotional support animal (ESA).
 Dogs, cats, and other animals are extremely helpful for many individuals living with mental or emotional disabilities.
-ESAs provide comfort with just their presence.
+Emotional support animals provide comfort with just their presence.

-Dogs are particularly popular as ESAs to help with anxiety.
+Dogs are particularly popular as emotional support animals to help with anxiety.
 Read on to learn more about emotional support dogs for anxiety and find out how to get your own dog certified as an ESA with an official letter from Pettable.

 What Is an Emotional Support Dog?

-An emotional support dog is a dog that provides comfort to an individual with an emotional or mental disability.
-Any breed of dog can be an ESA, and no special training is required.
+An emotional support animal does not have to be a dog, but ESAs usually are dogs.
+Dogs are easy to train, loyal, and they're smaller than a miniature horse (another popular ESA) whether you get a small dog or a large dog or anything in between.
+An emotional support dog is a dog that provides comfort to an individual with an emotional or mental disability by offering comfort and reducing stress.
+Any breed of dog can be an emotional support animal, and no special training is required.
 Emotional support dogs can help with a wide range of mental illnesses:

 - Social anxiety